 The path soon starts ascending, often quite steeply with the aid of timber steps, as it follows Olesen Creek up the steep valley.

-The track crosses Olesen Creek via another timber boardwalk; a massive tree root in the middle of the river has been worn smooth by years of erosion.
+The track passe the Olesen Creek Cascades and crosses the creek via another timber boardwalk; a massive tree root in the middle of the river has been worn smooth by years of erosion.